-PhD in Management & Organizations, 2022 (expected)
+PhD in Management & Organizations

 Northwestern University

-MS in Management & Organizations, 2019
+MS in Statstics; MS in Management & Organizations

 Northwestern University

-BS in Experimental Psychology, 2016
+BS in Experimental Psychology

 Tsinghua University

-BA in Game & Interactive Media Design, 2016
+BA in Game & Interactive Media Design

 Tsinghua University